Aphra Behn: Education

 Behn was born during the buildup of the English Civil War, a child of the political tensions of the time.
 One version of Behn's story has her travelling with a Bartholomew Johnson to the small English colony of Surinam (later captured by the Dutch).
 He was said to die on the journey, with his wife and children spending some months in the country, though there is no evidence of this.
 During this trip Behn said she met an African slave leader, whose story formed the basis for one of her most famous works, Oroonoko.
 It is possible that she acted as a spy in the colony.
 There is little verifiable evidence to confirm any one story.
 In Oroonoko, Behn gives herself the position of narrator and her first biographer accepted the assumption that Behn was the daughter of the lieutenant general of Surinam, as in the story.
 There is little evidence that this was the case, and none of her contemporaries acknowledge any aristocratic status.
 Her correspondence with Thomas Scot during the time of her stay in Surinam seems to provide evidence for her stay there.
 Also, later in her career when she found herself facing financial troubles in the Netherlands, her mother is said to have had audience with the King in an attempt to secure Aphra's way home, implying there may have been some form of connection with aristocracy, however small.
 There is also no evidence that Oroonoko existed as an actual person or that any such slave revolt, as is featured in the story, really happened.

 Writer Germaine Greer has called Behn "a palimpsest; she has scratched herself out," and biographer Janet Todd noted that Behn "has a lethal combination of obscurity, secrecy and staginess which makes her an uneasy fit for any narrative, speculative or factual.
 She is not so much a woman to be unmasked as an unending combination of masks".
-It is notable that her name is not mentioned in tax or church records.
+Her name is not mentioned in tax or church records.
 During her lifetime she was also known as Ann Behn, Mrs Behn, agent 160 and Astrea.